Get on out and volunteer y'all | Eye On Annapolis

 Get on out and volunteer y’all

 Many Volunteer positions are available through the Anne Arundel County Volunteer Center.
-If you do not see an opportunity below that fits your needs, contact the Volunteer Center at [email protected] or 410-897-9207.
+If you do not see an opportunity below that fits your needs, contact the Volunteer Center at [email protected].org or 410-897-9207.
 Check our Website: www.aacvc.org.
 A few current volunteer opportunities are listed below.

 Anne Arundel County Police Department